-Sleeping above the clouds in mountain village of Santa Elena
+Sleeping above the clouds in mountain village Santa Elena

 For transportation, we had arranged a cab through the Airbnb.
-During the ride from our hotel in el Poblado to Santa Elena, we drove through el Centro and the lively Buenos Aires neighborhood.
+During the ride from our hotel in el Poblado to Santa Elena, we drove through several neighborhoods of Medellín, such as el Centro and the lively Buenos Aires neighborhood.
 Since Monday was an official day off after the elections, the area was bustling.
-Families going out to eat together or looking each other up for a friendly chat.
-The drive continued through the mountains at a brisk pace and frankly, we were glad when we arrived at the tiny house.
+Families were going out to eat together or meeting up for a friendly chat.
+The drive continued through the mountains at a good pace and frankly, we were glad when we arrived at the tiny house.

-We came for nature, so the first thing we did was enjoy the view on the terrace.
-It seemed that the birds and squirrels had warned each other, because 1 by 1 the animals came out to see if there were some goodies in the feeders.
-Curiously they looked at us, hoping for some goodies.
+We came for the nature, so the first thing we did was sitting on the terrace to enjoy the view.
+It seemed that the birds and squirrels had warned each other, because one by one the animals came out to see if there were some goodies in the feeders!
+The squirrels looked at us with their cute faces, hoping for some goodies -:)

 When we put a banana on the picnic table, a squirrel came and nibbled from it, while not losing sight of us.
 After this we heard a big thud, indicating the “landing” of the Colombian Chachalaca, a large chicken-like bird with a beautiful blue head.
 The bird was not afraid and jumped from one feeder to another.

 The weather was beautiful with a clear blue sky and we spent the rest of the afternoon enjoying the peace and quiet and the animals, before settling into the tiny house.
-The tiny house is built so that from the bedroom on the second floor, you have an awesome view of the forest and, in the distance, the city of Medellín.
-The fresh air outside made us sleepy and after watching some Netflix, we went to sleep, with only the sounds of the rainforest around us.
+The tiny house is built in a way that you have an awesome view of the forest and Medellín -in the distance- from the bedroom on the second floor.
+The fresh air made us sleepy and after watching some Netflix, we went to sleep, with only the sounds of the rainforest around us.

 In the morning we woke up to the sound of twittering birds.
 Soon a large Chachalaca sat down in a tree in front of our window, as if to tell us he was ready for breakfast -:)